Note: If you have issues or questions please ask in our KerberosSDR forum. We also post updates in the forum.

 We recommend using short high quality shielded coax cables on all your antennas.
 If signals enter through the coax cable, this can distort the direction finding system.

 In the demo software there is a choice from the Bartlett, Capon, MEM and MUSIC direction finding algorithms.
-Generally we find that Capon and MUSIC are the most reliable.
+Generally we find that MUSIC is the most reliable one, with Capon coming a close second.
+Unless you know what you are doing, only activate one algorithm at a time.
+Activating more than one will combine the results into an average.

 When using a linear array you can activate FB Averaging (Forward-Backward), which averages signals coming in from behind and in front of the antenna array.
 This reduces the effect of multipath reflections, but can also cause the angle to become skewed.
 Do not turn it on when using a circular array.